jeroeningen/logius_test/case_b/README.md

 user = User.create(firstname: "Jeroen", lastname: "Van Ingen", email: "jeroeningen@gmail.com", password: "123456", password_confirmation: "123456")
 ```

 And then deposit e.g. EUR.
-1000.00 to the bankaccount of the user via the GUI or the the console: as follows
+1000.00 to the bankaccount of the user via the GUI or via the console: as follows
 ```
 user.deposit(1000)
 ```